jaspersong/Project_CS-4500/report/doc.md

 - Implemented from_array API functions within the DataFrame class
 - Created a trivial application that run standalone.
 - Simplify the target source code lists for the CMakeLists.txt
+- Connect multiple local KV-Stores to support communicating to each other over threads

 ### Technical Debt and TODOs